Lands and Waters Acknowledgement Statement

 The Goals of the Great Lakes Spirituality Project

 share stories, conversations and reflection around a spirituality of the Great Lakes Basin,

 add another spiritual voice to the work of protecting the Lakes, and

 serve as a connecting point for spiritual and religious communities and individuals caring for the Lakes and the waters that feed them.

-A writer, musician, community organizer, and lover of the Great Lakes, Dan has lived and traveled all over the Great Lakes Basin, and presently makes his home at the confluence of the St. Joseph, Rocky, and Portage Rivers in Michigan.
-He earned his Masters in Theological Studies and served for thirty years in a variety of ministries in the Christian tradition, including campus, music, youth, education, family, and justice ministries working in partnership with rural, suburban, African-American, and indigenous communities.
+A writer, musician, minister, community organizer, and lover of the Great Lakes, Dan has lived and traveled throughout the Great Lakes Basin, and presently makes his home near the St. Joseph River in southwest Michigan.
+He earned his Masters in Theological Studies and served for thirty years in a variety of ministries in the Christian tradition, including pastoring a church and campus, music, youth, education, family, and justice ministries, working in partnership with rural, suburban, African-American, and Indigenous communities.
 You can find out more about his current work at his website, notesbydan.com.

 Great Lakes Spirituality Project Icon